school-brainhack/school-brainhack.github.io/content/en/sites/polytechnique/index.md

 TBA

 ## Schedule
-The school will run from Monday to Friday for four weeks (except for May 20th, which is a holiday).
-Details TBA.
+The school will run from Monday to Friday for four weeks (except for May 20th, which is a holiday), and will be opened every day from 9 am to 5 pm, with a one hour break for lunch.

 ## Grades
 TBA.